Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Introduction

 Building on Re-FORC, we then introduce a \textbf{greedy algorithm for optimal decision-making} inspired by the theory of Pandora's box problems \cite{weitzman}.
-This development is motivated by the following practical application requirements: \begin{itemize}[noitemsep,nosep,leftmargin=*] \item \textbf{Adaptive early termination:} By identifying unpromising reasoning trajectories early, Re-FORC reduces computational cost by 26\% while maintaining accuracy by adjusting to query difficulty. \item \textbf{Joint model and compute optimization:} When multiple model sizes are available, Re-FORC jointly selects both the optimal model and the number of reasoning tokens to maximize net utility for each query, going beyond traditional model routing by explicitly considering compute budgets. \item \textbf{User-controlled inference:} Users can specify their cost-performance trade-off $\lambda$ at inference time without model retraining, providing a more intuitive alternative to token-count specifications while adapting inference to query complexity. \item \textbf{Transparent compute estimation:} Re-FORC can provide users with upfront estimates of expected computation time, improving the user experience for latency-sensitive applications. \end{itemize}
+This development is motivated by the following practical application requirements: \begin{itemize}[noitemsep,nosep,leftmargin=*] \item \textbf{Adaptive early termination:} By stopping reasoning trajectories when the marginal benefit of additional computation no longer outweighs its cost, Re-FORC reduces computational cost by up to 26\% on average compared to fixed-budget cutoffs (S1, \citealp{muennighoff2025s1}) while maintaining accuracy. \item \textbf{Joint model and compute optimization:} When multiple model sizes are available, Re-FORC jointly selects both the optimal model and the number of reasoning tokens to maximize net utility for each query, going beyond traditional model routing by explicitly considering compute budgets. \item \textbf{User-controlled inference:} Users can specify their cost-performance trade-off $\lambda$ at inference time without model retraining, providing a more intuitive alternative to token-count specifications while adapting inference to query complexity. \item \textbf{Transparent compute estimation:} Re-FORC can provide users with upfront estimates of expected computation time, improving the user experience for latency-sensitive applications. \end{itemize}